k-xvin/portfolio-11ty/src/content/tech/remote_power_switch.md

 on/off the computer.

 ## The Solution
-I got my inspiration from [this video](https://www.youtube.com/watch?v=msQVvrFOUlw), which used an ESP connected to Adafruit IO and wired to a relay in order remotely toggle the PC power pins.
+I got my inspiration from [this video](https://www.youtube.com/watch?v=msQVvrFOUlw), which used an ESP connected to Adafruit IO (using the MQTT protocol) and wired to a relay in order remotely toggle the PC power pins.
 I more or less followed this concept.

+### Small Aside: What is MQTT and how does it work?
+In short, MQTT is a lightweight communication protocol for sending data between machines, designed for use cases that have limited network bandwidth or hardware resources.

+Typically, MQTT uses TCP as its transport protocol.
+Think of MQTT as an organized group of drivers, and TCP as the cars the drivers use to do what they need to do.

+In simple terms, MQTT allows for this:
+1. I send data sent to external server (called the MQTT broker)
+2. External server sends that data to the connected clients (the subscribed MQTT clients)
+3. Client receives data
+4. The client and I did not have to be on the same network to communicate!
+    * As long as I can contact the external server (the MQTT broker), clients will be able to receive the data I want to send to them.

 ## The Build